metalogico/django-sonar/README.md

 🔔 If you forget to disable/clear DjangoSonar you could end up with several gigabytes of data collected.
 So please use it with caution when in production 🔔

+**Only authenticated superusers can access sonar.** If you are trying to access the dashboard with a wrong type of user, you will see an error page, otherwise you should see the DjangoSonar login page.

 ### sonar() - the dump helper

 You can dump values to DjangoSonar using the **sonar()** helper function: